 Issue: New research, new Department of Veterans Affairs (DVA) regulations, and new legislation have, over the years, increased the knowledge about and access to services for veterans regarding Agent Orange/ Dioxin exposure.
-Veterans and veteran's advocates need to have timely and accurate information to address their concerns.
+Veterans and veteran advocates need to have timely and accurate information to address their concerns.

-Background: Vietnam Veterans of America has printed a number of editions of the highly regarded VVA Guide on Agent Orange.
-Copies have been provided to all VVA chapters and state councils, VVA service representatives, congressional offices, and veterans and their families and more recently has purchased and distributed the National Veterans Legal Services Programs

-(NVLSP) -Self-Help Guide on Agent Orange.
-Through the use of this guide, VVA members have become the most knowledgeable group of veterans on this issue and have used this knowledge to advocate for successful legislative and regulatory initiatives.
+Background: Vietnam Veterans of America has printed several editions of the highly regarded VVA Guide on Agent Orange.
+Copies have been provided to all VVA chapters and state councils, VVA service representatives, congressional offices, and veterans and their families and more recently has purchased and distributed the National Veterans Legal Services Programs (NVLSP) -Self-Help Guide on Agent Orange.
+With this guide, VVA members have become the most knowledgeable group of veterans on this issue and have used this knowledge to advocate for successful legislative and regulatory initiatives.